Sayannil/My-Website/README.md

 1. I am a professional, part-time **numismatist**.
 I love collecting and bidding antique coins of different regions, timelines and denominations around the world.
 2. I play outdoor sports like Cricket, Football and Badminton and indoor games like Monopoly and Carrom.
-3. Chess was my favourite hobby.
+3. Chess is my favourite hobby.
 I held 2nd and 4th position in New Jersey State Chess Championship in 2008 and 2009.
 4. I am a huge [MCU](https://www.marvel.com/) Fan.
 And I can say I have watched all the 23 films and 2 TV shows _in an immersive manner_.
 5. Play Online chess tournaments in [Lichess](https://lichess.org/).
 6. I also bingewatch movieclips and funny, factual or experimental channels on Youtube.